 Taxes in the Philippines

-• Non-resident alien engaged in trade or business
+- Non-resident alien engaged in trade or business: Taxed progressively on Philippine-sourced income.

-The tax year in the Philippines runs from 1 January to 31 December, and tax returns are usually due by 15 April of the following year.
+The tax year runs from 1 January to 31 December, and income tax returns must be filed by 15 April of the following year.
+Late filings result in penalties and interest charges, so it’s best to stay ahead of deadlines.

 Expat Health Insurance